DWWA judge profile: Adam Pawlowski MS - Decanter

-Adam Pawlowski MS is a judge at the at the Decanter World Wine Awards (DWWA)
+Adam Pawlowski MS is a judge at the 2019 Decanter World Wine Awards (DWWA)

 Adam Pawlowski MS

-Adam Pawlowski MS is an independent wine consultant.
-Former head sommelier at country-house hotel Northcote in Lancashire with a Michelin-starred restaurant.
+Adam Pawlowski MS is an independent wine consultant and author of “Hospitality.
+The art of good service in the culinary industry”.
+He is a tutor and examiner at the Court of Master Sommeliers and a Certified Educator at the Wine and Spirit Education Trust.

 After earning a masters degree in his native Poland, Pawlowski moved to the UK where he developed a passion for wine and food.
+Following further studies, he joined Northcote, a country-house hotel in Lancashire with a Michelin-starred restaurant, as Assistant Sommelier in 2009 and later became Head Sommelier.
+After returning to his native Poland, he became the Group Head Sommelier at Ed Red restaurants.

-Following further studies, he joined the Northcote team as assistant sommelier in 2009.
-Since then, Pawlowski has participated in competitions including UK Sommelier of the Year 2011 and 2014, where he was recently a semi-finalist, and the Wines of South Africa Sommelier Cup 2013.
+Pawlowski has participated in several competitions including UK Sommelier of the Year 2011 and 2014, where he was recently a semi-finalist, and the Wines of South Africa Sommelier Cup 2013.
 He was the winner of the Sud de France Sommelier Competition 2013, and the Polish Best Sommelier competition 2014.
 On becoming a Master Sommelier in 2014, Pawlowski was awarded the Laurent-Perrier Grand Siècle award for the candidate with highest overall marks in 2014 examination.